fkirc/skip-duplicate-actions/README.md

 # Skip Duplicate Actions

-`skip-duplicate-actions` provides two separate features for [GitHub Actions](https://github.com/features/actions):
+`skip-duplicate-actions` provides the following features for [GitHub Actions](https://github.com/features/actions):

 - [Skip duplicate workflow-runs](#skip-duplicate-workflow-runs) after merges, pull requests or similar.
+- [Skip ignored paths](#skip-ignored-paths) to speedup documentation-changes or similar.
 - [Cancel outdated workflow-runs](#cancel-outdated-workflow-runs) after branch-pushes.

-Both features help to save time and costs; especially for long-running workflows.
+All of those features help to save time and costs; especially for long-running workflows.
-You can choose either one or both of those features.
+You can choose any subset of those features.

 ## Skip duplicate workflow-runs